-A great composite leather ball with good ball control and sharp bounce can make the beautiful game of basketball even more fun!
+A great composite, leather ball with good control and sharp bounce can make the beautiful game of basketball even more fun.
 In this article, I want to show you some great indoor basketballs ranging from very affordable indoor/outdoor combinations to the most expensive genuine leather basketballs used in the NBA.

-If you want to find the best basketball for you, there are a lot of different areas you want to look into.
-In the following paragraphs I will go deeper into these categories and tell you everything you need to know about indoor basketballs:
+If you want to find the best basketball for you, there are a lot of different areas you want to look consider.
+In the following paragraphs, I will go deeper into these categories and tell you everything you need to know about indoor basketballs:

 Basketballs are made of several different materials.
-Outdoor balls are often made of cheap rubber which is very durable but also doesn't provide a lot of grip and ball control.
-Most indoor basketballs use composite leather which is softer than rubber, offers more grip and just makes dribbling and shooting much more enjoyable in general.
-The only thing that often annoys me with these composite balls is that they tend to feel a bit slippery in the beginning, especially when playing with sweaty hands.
+Outdoor balls are often made of cheap rubber, which is very durable, but doesn't provide a lot of grip and ball control.
+Most indoor basketballs use composite leather, which is softer than rubber, offers more grip and makes dribbling and shooting much more enjoyable in general.
+The only thing that annoys me with the composite balls is they tend to feel a bit slippery in the beginning, especially when playing with sweaty hands.

-Genuine leather is the material that is used by the pros in the NBA.
+Genuine leather is the material used by the pros in the NBA.
 It is more expensive compared to composite, but real leather is ideal for comfort while playing.
 These balls often need a break-in period, but after a while, the ball control and feeling are unrivaled.
-However, they are also significantly more expensive and therefore rarely seen at the local gym.
+However, they are also significantly more expensive and, therefore, rarely seen at the local gym.

-The NBA standard for air pressure in a basketball is between 7.5 and 8.5 Pounds per square inch.
-So it's no problem if the pressure fluctuates a little bit, but there is nothing more annoying than a ball that is constantly losing air!
+The NBA standard for air pressure in a basketball is between 7.5 and 8.5 pounds per square inch.
+There's no problem if the pressure fluctuates a little bit, but there is nothing more annoying than a ball constantly losing air!
 Fortunately, this is very rarely a problem with decent indoor balls.
-You may need to inflate the ball a little bit in the winter when the temperature drops, but other than that, good basketballs these days make ball pumps almost unnecessary!
+You may need to inflate the ball a little bit in the winter when the temperature drops, but other than that, good basketballs these days make ball pumps almost unnecessary.

 Moisture and sweat on your hands can cause you to lose your grip on the ball.
-Some basketballs have a moisture reducing surface that is designed to absorb your sweat as you play, giving you a lot more control over the ball.
+Some basketballs have a moisture reducing surface designed to absorb your sweat as you play, giving you a lot more control.

 Also, the width of the channels and the depth of the grooves can make a difference when trying to palm the ball or when shooting free throws.
 These grooves can give your fingertips additional grip and help you line up one "swish" after another.

-The bounce of the ball is important in basketball, so you want to have a ball that provides you with a consistent bounce that you can rely on.
-The smoother the surface of your ball is, the better your bounce will be.
-While deeper grooves often help with shooting, they can become an obstacle when dribbling because they can make the bounce more unreliable.
+The bounce of the ball is important in basketball, so you want to have a ball that provides a consistent, reliable bounce.
+The smoother the surface of your ball, the better the bounce.
+While deeper grooves often help with shooting, they can become an obstacle when dribbling because they can make the bounce unreliable.

-If you are playing in high school, NCAA or other organized leagues it makes sense to check what the official game balls are.
-It doesn't help to perfect your dribbling with one ball if you have to use a completely different ball when it counts!
+If you are playing in high school, the NCAA or other organized leagues, it makes sense to check the specifications for official game balls.
+It doesn't help to perfect your dribbling with one ball if you have to use a completely different ball when it counts.

-Also make sure that to buy the right size.
-Basketball for kids and girls are smaller and lighter which makes gripping the ball and shooting much easier.
+Make sure to buy the right size.
+Basketballs for kids and girls are smaller and lighter, which makes gripping and shooting much easier.

 Size 7 / 29.5"